Meet our Trauma-Informed Providers

 However, she shares that her heart will always be with Narrative Therapy, which views “the problem is the problem, the person is not the problem.”
 The social justice lens that often shows up in Teela's works is Narrative Therapy.
 Her other primary modality is Compassion-Focused Therapy, which she believes is central to working with trauma.

 Teela is an international conference speaker and has offered workshops to providers in-person and online on incorporating trauma-informed care into their roles and systems.
 She is also a published author of chapters on birth trauma from “The Pain Mothers Must Never Expose” and “Gone Feral: The Undoing of Normative Feminity.”
-You can also see her as a keynote speaker at the Collaborative Doula Conference in London, Ontario May 2025.
+You can also see her as a keynote speaker at the Collaborative Doula Conference in Ontario May 2025.

 Teela offers support to those struggling with fertility, IUD trauma, pregnancy and infant loss, paternal mental health, endometriosis, PCOS, and perinatal mood and anxiety disorders.
 She offers individual therapy in person and online support for all of Alberta as well as professional consultation across the world.

-You can follow her @theteaonbirthtrauma, where she has worked hard to build a safe community for over 45,000 birth trauma survivors.
+You can follow her @theteaonbirthtrauma, where she has worked hard to build a safe community for over 40,000 birth trauma survivors.

 Registered Psychologist